When is a sapphire not a sapphire? When it's red, because then it's a ruby!

-For many years the U.S. was the largest producer of peridot.
-It is mined in Arizona and New Mexico .
+For many years the U.S. was the largest producer of peridot, which is mined in Arizona and New Mexico .
 China and Pakistan are now challenging the States for that title.

 At one time large quantities of peridot know for their superb color and clarity were being imported from Myanmar, (formally Burma).
-With the socialist government in power now, the production has been curtailed to the point that it is no longer a factor in the industry.
+Under the current government, peridot production has been curtailed to the point that it is no longer a factor in the industry.